JoeDumoulin/CSCD439F17/Assignment2.md

  * Removing predictors that don't help
  * Adding relevant categorical data.

-Quesstions to answer for this part of the homework are:
+Questions to answer for this part of the homework are:

-* What are the values of the parameters learned by the model?  what is the intercept?
+* What are the values of the coefficients learned by the model?  what is the intercept?
 * How can I evaluate the quality of multivariate models since I can't plot them and look at them?
 Why can't I plot them directly?
 * How does variance affect the model's ability to predict prices?
 * What visual tools do I have to check for likely helpful predictors?
 Which metrics can help?
-* Think about how you might use zip code to make a beter model.
-How can we organize the 70 zip codes to provide insight into price diferentiationwithout adding 69 dimensions to the model?
+* Think about how you might use zip code to make a better model.
+How can we organize the 70 zip codes to provide insight into price diferentiation without adding 69 dimensions to the model?